bbauska/CSS-Notes4Pros/README.md

   <b>background</b>: #cf9;
 }</code></pre>

-> In the example above, only the largest margin applies.
-You may have expected that the paragraph would be located 60px from the h1 (since
+<p>In the example above, only the largest margin applies.
+You may have
-> the div element has a margin-top of 40px and the p has a 20px
-> margin-top).
-This does not happen because the margins collapse
-> together to form one margin.
+expected that the paragraph would be located 60px from the h1 (since the div element has a margin-top of 40px and the p has a 20px margin-top).
+This does not happen because the margins collapse together to form one margin.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-2">Section 8.2: Apply Margin on a Given Side</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 <h4>Direction-Specific Properties</h4>

-CSS allows you to specify a given side to apply margin to.
-The four properties provided for this purpose are:
+<p>CSS allows you to specify a given side to apply margin to.
+The four
+properties provided for this purpose are:</p>

 <ul>
   <li>margin-left</li>